 Bruce Duncan is a priest of the Redemptorist order, who has long advocated setting up an ecumenical network formally independent of the churches but drawing from their rich social traditions to raise an informed Christian voice in policy debates.
-He studied economics and politics at the University of Sydney, completing his doctorate in political science in 1987.
+He studied economics and politics at the University of Sydney.
 He has lectured in history and social ethics at Yarra Theological Union at Box Hill in Melbourne since 1986.
-Some of his writing and talks are posted on his homepage at www.frbruceduncan.com.

 Peter Whiting (President).
 After nearly 30 years in corporate life, filling a diverse range of general management roles, Peter now works part-time as a consultant in business management, leaving time for involvement with a number of community endeavours.
 Apart from Social Policy Connections, Peter’s main community involvement is on the Board of the Stride Foundation (youth wellbeing).

 Tony French introduces himself as “an economic refugee from New Zealand, lured here by the bright lights and the promise of spectacular consumerism.
 Upon examination, the bright lights disappointingly turned out to be the Chadstone Shopping Centre, and my consumerism less than spectacular.
 A brighter light, however, beckoned – one that led me to theological studies at UFT, and a commitment to social justice issues.
 And now, an invitation to join the Board of SPC.
 Here, I hope my skills as a lawyer will be of use, albeit, I confess, those of a specialist in the very material world of complex wills and estates, and property development.
 In mitigation, I mention that I have been a volunteer lawyer to real refugees, and have worked with a St Vincent de Paul group.
 Currently, my penance is juggling commitments to work and family with post-graduate study at YTU”.